-Once your puppy has had their last vaccine, the next step is to let them socialize with other dogs.
+Once your puppy has had their last vaccine, the next step is socialization with other dogs.
 Now, this needs to be done very carefully in a controlled environment.
 We never want to put them in a position where they can get hurt or scared (avoid dog parks at all costs).
 If the other dog bites or plays with them too rough, the negative experience could emotionally damage them for a long time, even life.
 So, anytime they meet another animal, be sure 100% that the other animal is nice and that they are on a leash.
 That way, if they get out of hand, the other owner can pull their dog back right away.
 If the other dog plays nicely on a leash, then you can let them play together in the backyard where you can watch their behavior closely.
 If the other dog starts to play too rough or if you see your puppy showing signs of fear or acting nervous, separate them.

 Advanced Puppy Training in Phoenix AZ

 This is a good start to proper socialization for your pup.
 If you are interested in more advanced dog training, our trainers would love to help!
 You can check out our training page and watch the videos of customers working with their dogs after they have been with the trainers at Rob’s Dogs.
 Also check us out on Instagram or Facebook, just search Robs Dogs LLC or click the links below.
 I hope this helps get you started socializing your puppy.

 Schedule Your Evaluation Today!